matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 [Zinc](https://github.com/matter-labs/zinc) is an emerging framework for developing smart contracts and SNARK circuits on the zkSync platform.

-Existing ZKP frameworks lack functionality specific for smart contracts.
+Existing ZKP frameworks lack functionality specific to smart contracts.
 Security and safety aspects are crucial for developing smart contracts since they deal with valuable financial assets.
 Modern smart contract languages, such as Simplicity or Libra's Move, deliberately made design choices that favor safety and formal verifiability of the code over generalistic expressiveness.